 Condo, Development, Home, International, Residential

-*Owners who are renting their condos MUST rent through the Grand Baymen rental program.
-There is complete owner flexibility and the owner can visit whenever.
-Owners not in rental program can come and go as they please and CANNOT rent out their condo.
+*Owners who are renting their condos MUST rent through the Marriott rental program and are able to occupy their condo rent-free for 4 weeks out of a year, up to 2 weeks during low season.
+Owners not in the rental program can come and go as they please and CANNOT rent out their condo.

 Property Buying Tips

 So you’ve decided to buy!
 Congrats, that’s great!

 Here are some great tips to get you on your way to ownership.

 Take into account the average down-payment is 10%.
 10% is not required, but the loan amount and approval will fluctuate depending on the percentage you put down.
 Determine how much you can pay for your monthly mortgage.
 Outline your expenses and be honest with yourself about what you can reasonably afford.
 Also, ask yourself what happens if you lose your job?
 Or if you’re part of a couple, what happens if your spouse loses their job?